forumone/gesso/README.md

 design token accessor functions without an additional namespace.
 Other functions and mixins can be used similarly.
 Note that to avoid namespace collisions, only Gesso-related variables, mixins, and functions should be used with `*`.

+All Sass files that are compiled to individual CSS files must have a unique name, even if they are in different directories.

 ### Global Styles
 Prefix the name of your Sass file with `_`, e.g. `_card.scss`.
 Add it to the appropriate aggregate file (i.e. `_components.scss`).